November 22, 2019

 Now that extensive infrastructure has been built and more young scientists are being trained, the emphasis is on sustaining these advances, and identifying consistent research funding to support the careers of young scientists on the African continent.
 “Sustainability is a scary problem,” says Penny Moore.
 Kamali agrees.
 “Anything related to either disrupted funding or cessation of funding will have huge, huge implications.”

 Penny Moore thinks the best way to ward against funding interruptions is to help young scientists become successful and confident enough to apply for and win large research grants that will sustain their work.
 This is part of the reason why efforts like ADVANCE, SANTHE, and Wellcome Trust fellowships are vital.
 They support young researchers and help them reach the point that they can apply for and receive funding from large research grant-giving institutions like the NIH.
-This is what happened recently for Hope and Marianne Mureithi, chief research scientist at KAVI-ICR at the University of Nairobi, and their colleagues (see Stopping HIV where it starts).
+This is what happened recently for Hope and Marianne Mureithi, chief research scientist at KAVI-ICR at the University of Nairobi, and their colleagues.

 This is USAID’s vision.
 “Some global funders who conduct research in Africa for product development see opportunity; at USAID we look at our African counterparts and see possibility,” says Margaret McCluskey, senior technical advisor for HIV vaccines at USAID.
 “These young, African pioneers are the future of HIV vaccinology, and we at USAID are very proud of them, and the small but important part USAID plays in facilitating their self-reliance and ultimate success.”